What can FSH levels can tell you about menopause?

 - My mood swings are more pronounced than ever before.

-If a woman checks the first and second option on the list, she could be well on her way to menopause.
+If you checked the first and second option on the list, you could be well on your way to menopause.
 The remaining four items on the checklist are common symptoms, but ones that may not be reported by all women entering menopause.
 Some women feel more sexually active and others never suffer from hot flashes.